MicrosoftDocs/memdocs/sccm/mdt/cm-2012-guide.md

  When the CustomSettings.ini file has been customized, save the updated files to the source folder for the MDT Custom Settings package created earlier in the process (E:\Packages$\CustomSettings_Target).

- **To customize the MDT configuration files for the target computer**
+#### To customize the MDT configuration files for the target computer

 1. In Windows Explorer, go to E:\Packages$\CustomSettings_Target folder, and then double-click **CustomSettings.ini**.

-2. Open Notepad, and then add the following lines to the CustomSettings.ini file, as shown in  REF _Ref303166402 \h Listing 2:
+2. Open Notepad, and then add the following lines to the CustomSettings.ini file:

     ```
     EventService=http://WDG-MDT-01:9800